 - Use a net based program such as eg webmail.

-If you are subscribing an AOL address via Majordomo:
+If you are joining an AOL address to a list via Majordomo:

 - Assume AOL is sending both HTML & Ascii (it

 - Ignore all errors Majordomo will spew back